omeravr/counter-service/README.md

 This repository contains the necessary configurations to deploy the Counter Service application using Helm and GitHub Actions.
 The Helm chart for the application is hosted on GitHub Pages and is set up to be deployed to an Amazon EKS cluster.

+### Prerequisites
+1. Running on a Local Runner
+To deploy the Counter Service using this setup, you need to have a local runner that is connected to your AWS account.
+The local runner can either run "on-the-fly" using the ./run.sh script or be managed as a service using sudo ./svc.sh start.

+Running "On-the-Fly"
+To start the runner immediately without setting it up as a service: sudo ./run.sh

+Running as a Service
+To set up and start the runner as a service: sudo ./svc.sh install sudo ./svc.sh start

+2. Configuring Secrets
+Ensure that the following secrets are set up in your GitHub repository.
+These secrets are necessary for the GitHub Actions workflow to authenticate and deploy the application.

+DOCKER_PASSWORD: The password for your Docker Hub account.
+DOCKER_REGISTRY: The Docker registry URL (usually registry-1.docker.io/omerav10 for Docker Hub).
+DOCKER_USERNAME: Your Docker Hub username.
+EKS_CLUSTER_NAME: The name of your Amazon EKS cluster.
+To add these secrets in GitHub:

+Go to your repository on GitHub.
+Click on Settings.
+Navigate to Secrets > Actions.
+Click on New repository secret.
+Add each secret with its corresponding value.

 ## GitHub Actions Workflow

 The GitHub Actions workflow is defined in the `.github/workflows/deploy.yml` file.
 The workflow performs the following steps: